 For nature lovers, this is a must if you want to do any dolphin or whale spotting during your cruise.

 This is not for invading other people’s privacy during your cruise.
 Use responsibly!

-Most of the cruise ships have American power sockets, hence for the Europeans and British cruisers or vice versa, it is important to pack some power adapters during your cruise.
+Most cruise ships have American power sockets, hence for European and British cruisers or vice versa, it is important to pack some travel adapters during your cruise.
 I wrote another blog post about the World Travel Adapter Guide, I encourage you to read it to help you plan which adapter to get for your next trip.

 I normally bring around 2 power adapters one is for my wall power extensions and the other one is for my other gadgets that might need charging or a spare one!